akkemgari/build/README.md

 ### Okay I'm set up.
 How do I do X?
-* Create a new full set of nx_core builds:
+* Create a new full set of xx_core builds:
     * Run `build_images`

 * Upload an image provided in ova format:
-    * Peruse the code in env.sh, then run the commands that it would run for nx_core, substituting the provided ova file and associated metadata
+    * Peruse the code in env.sh, then run the commands that it would run for xx_core, substituting the provided ova file and associated metadata
     * Yes, this will be easier in the future.
 It's just competing with a few dozen other items for development time

 * Perform other management tasks: